-- "NI Holdings", "the Company", "we", "us", and "our" refer to NI Holdings, Inc., together with Nodak Insurance and its subsidiaries and Battle Creek, for periods discussed after completion of the conversion, and for periods discussed prior to completion of the conversion refer to Nodak Mutual Insurance Company and all of its subsidiaries and Battle Creek; - · "Mutual Holding Company" and "Nodak Mutual Group" refer to Nodak Mutual Group, Inc., which is the majority shareholder of NI Holdings; - the "conversion" refers to the series of transactions by which Nodak Mutual Insurance Company converted from a mutual insurance company to a stock insurance company, as Nodak Insurance Company, and became a wholly owned subsidiary of NI Holdings; - · "Nodak Insurance" refers to Nodak Mutual Insurance Company after the conversion; - · "Nodak Mutual" refers to Nodak Mutual Insurance Company prior to the conversion; - · "members" refers to the policyholders of Nodak Mutual, who are the named insureds under insurance policies issued by Nodak Mutual Insurance Company; and - · "Battle Creek" refers to Battle Creek Mutual Insurance Company.
-Battle Creek is not a subsidiary of Nodak Insurance Company, but all of its insurance policies are reinsured by Nodak Insurance Company through a 100% quota share reinsurance agreement and Battle Creek is controlled by Nodak Insurance Company as a result of an affiliation agreement between Battle Creek and Nodak Insurance Company.
-Battle Creek is consolidated with Nodak Insurance Company for financial reporting purposes.
+- · "NI Holdings", "the Company", "we", "us", and "our" refer to NI Holdings, Inc., together with Nodak Insurance and its subsidiaries and Battle Creek Mutual Insurance Company, for periods discussed after completion of the conversion, and for periods discussed prior to completion of the conversion refer to Nodak Mutual Insurance Company and all of its subsidiaries and Battle Creek Mutual Insurance Company; - "Mutual Holding Company" and "Nodak Mutual Group" refer to Nodak Mutual Group, Inc., which is the majority shareholder of NI Holdings; - the "conversion" refers to the series of transactions by which Nodak Mutual Insurance Company converted from a mutual insurance company to a stock insurance company, as Nodak Insurance Company, and became a wholly owned subsidiary of NI Holdings, an intermediate stock holding company formed on the date of conversion; - · "Nodak Stock" refers to Nodak Insurance Company, the successor company to Nodak Mutual Insurance Company after the conversion; - "Nodak Mutual" refers to Nodak Mutual Insurance Company, the processor company to Nodak Insurance Company prior to the conversion; - · "Nodak Insurance" refers to Nodak Stock or Nodak Mutual interchangeably; - · "members" refers to the policyholders of Nodak Insurance, who are the named insureds under insurance policies issued by Nodak Insurance; and - "Battle Creek" refers to Battle Creek Mutual Insurance Company.
+Battle Creek is not a subsidiary of Nodak Insurance, but all of its insurance policies are reinsured by Nodak Insurance through a 100% quota share reinsurance agreement and Battle Creek is controlled by Nodak Insurance as a result of an affiliation agreement between Battle Creek and Nodak Insurance.
+Battle Creek is consolidated with Nodak Insurance for financial reporting purposes.